anandvr27/blog/README.md

 # blog

-Role management is done using CanCan gem
+- Role management is done using CanCan
-User registration is done using Devise
+- User registration is done using Devise